Skip to content

 In this example, we filter on the Kadiska website.

-You can see how the "Preview" timeserie shows the chosen metric evolution over the past 7 days.
+You can see how the "Preview" timeseries shows the chosen metric evolution over the past 7 days.
 This will help you define the alerting thresholds.

 Screenshot